 The Gray Institute is the leader in functional movement for rehabilitation and training.
-This sia system that looks like golf and feels like golf gives the body the resources it needs to make the swing.
+This is a system that looks like and feels like golf and gives the body the resources it needs to make the swing.
 Range of motion, balance, stability, strength and power are the resources you need to execute a golf swing.
 Movements are authentic and are custom for full-swing training as well as positional training.
 Address, back swing, impact and follow through are looked at and broken down.

 Functional golf system specialists can help you shoot lower scores, hit the ball further, and have more success on the golf course.
 The functional golf specialist works with your swing coach and other team members to help you perform at your best.

 Applied Functional Science (AFS) is a unique approach that uses the collaboration of the physical, biological, and behavioral science used to treat patients as a whole.
 AFS uses biomechanics affected by the everyday forces of life to identify and treat the underlying cause of an injury.

 Physical: Functional mechanics of the joints and muscles as they respond to everyday activities